 Colleges with a lot of majors for you to explore might be the best choice for an undeclared student.
 It lets you keep your options open so that you’re not pinned down to a specific type of degree, like you would be at an art school or engineering university.

 Because of their size, bigger universities often offer more majors in more fields of study.
-For example, the University of California-Los Angeles offers 125 majors, whereas a smaller California school, Pepperdine University, only offers 45 majors to its students.
+For example, the University of California-Los Angeles offers over 125 majors, whereas a smaller California school, Pepperdine University, only offers 45 majors to its students.

 If you want to start college undeclared, you might benefit from the plethora of options provided by a larger university so that you have more majors to choose from.